PrincetonUniversity/STELLOPT/VMEC.md

 \$$ W=\int\left(\frac{\|\vec{B}\|^2}{2\mu_o}+\frac{p}{\gamma-1}\right)d^3x. $$

-The scalar invariance of the potential energy allows it`s computation directly in flux coordinates.
+The scalar invariance of the potential energy allows it's computation directly in flux coordinates.
 The relevant toroidal-cylindrical and flux coordinates are shown in Figure 1.